NOSALRO/robot_dart/docs/guide.md

 };
 ```

-*Retrieving, removing and adding descriptors to a simulation can be done with the following `RobotDARTSimu` functions*:
+Retrieving, removing and adding descriptors to a simulation can be done with the following `RobotDARTSimu` methods:

 ```cpp
 // add a descriptor with type Descriptor